t-aggelos/tokiponedo/README.md

 - `onai wi taweru o si iwa suko` = "They're moving you using a mushroom".
 - `onai wi taweru o ijo ni tawa si iwa suko` = "They're moving this thing towards you using a mushroom".
 - `onai wi taweru o seme?` = "What are they moving?"
+### The preposition `tane`
+Being a derivative of `tan`, it means to originate from.
+It it similarly used to the toki pona equivelant `tan`.
+For instance:
+- `onai tane england` = "they are from england".
 ## Sentence Structure
 Now to provide more info on the sentence structure, it's *almost* like toki pona's. a sentence could be:
 `{ [(A|<preposition>|<sentence>|)]* wa B wi [<preverb>]* o C [kin D]* [<preposition>]* }`.
 Where,